ACA Penalty: Everything You Need to Know

 At present, the individual mandate remains in place.
 Most people are still expected to have health insurance, and a fine may still be required if you do not have the required amount.

 If you need help in understanding the ACA penalty or need to know whether it applies to you, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel only uses lawyers who have graduated in the top five percent of top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.